baumeise/baumeise.github.io/README.md

 ```

 ### Deploy to amseldocs repository
-Change rpository links in `deploy.sh` to fit your fork
+Change repository links in `deploy.sh` to fit your fork
 ```
 npm run stage
 ```